Astros-Angels Betting Preview, Prediction, How to Watch

-The Houston Astros (17-17) take on the Los Angeles Angels (19-16) in an NL West division matchup.
-Check out our MLB odds series as we give you an Astros-Angels prediction and pick while letting you know how to watch.
+The Houston Astros (18-18) take on the Los Angeles Angels (20-17) Wednesday afternoon at Angel Stadium.
+This game will continue our MLB odds series as we give you an Astros-Angels prediction and pick while letting you know how to watch, as well.

-The Astros have not been playing well without Jose Altuve.
-They are just 4-6 in their last 10 games and are coming off a series loss against the Seattle Mariners.
-They have lost their last three series and have a tough task trying to beat the Angels in Los Angeles.
-However, the Astros are 9-6 on the and under .500 at home.
-They will need to play well on the road if they want to win this series.
+These two teams have split the series so far.
+The Angels won the first game 6-4 and the Astros won game two 3-1.
+For Houston, Alex Bregman leads the way with four hits in the two games, including a double.
+Martin Maldonado and David Hensley are the only two that have gone yard in the series for the Astros.
+The winning pitcher for Houston was Framber Valdez.
+Valdez went eight innings, allowed three hits and struck out 12.
+He allowed just one run in the Astros 3-1 win.

-The Angels are sitting in second place in the NL West as of right now.
-They are 6-4 in their last 10 games, but have lost their last two.
-Los Angeles is coming off a series loss against the Texas Rangers, but they did sweep the St. Louis Cardinals to open up the month of May.
-Four of their starters are hitting over .290, and their new full-time catcher is batting .300 in 17 games played.
-The Angels are top 10 in batting average and OPS coming into this game and will need to hit well if they want to win another series.
+The Angels were held to just three hits in game two, but they collected 11 in game one.
+Every hitter for the Angels had a hit in game one besides Mike Trout.
+Zach Neto and Gio Urshela are the only two players to have a hit in both games played this series.
+Hunter Renfroe homered in game one to give the Angels their only home run of the series.
+The winning pitcher for the Angels was Matt Moore in relief.
+He came in for Patrick Sandoval and threw 1 2/3 innings while not allowing a hit or walk and striking out one.

 Here are the Astros-Angels MLB odds, courtesy of FanDuel.